-The field practicum allows students to take on professional roles in order to learn skills, render services, and participate in the provision and development of social work service.
+The field practicum gives students the opportunity to take on professional roles in order to learn skills, render services and participate in the provision and development of social work service.
 The hands-on experience reinforces the student’s identification with the purposes, values and ethics of the profession; fosters the integration of empirical and practice-based knowledge; and promotes the development of professional competence.